Implementing Whole Health in Your Practice, Part I: What a Whole Health Visit Looks Like

 1. WHO: THE PARTICIPANTS IN THE CONVERSATION

 In this case, the participants are the clinician and Bob, the patient.
-Both have goals (agendas) for the visit.
-It is important to keep returning to the question of what Bob wants to get out of his time.
+Both have (agendas) for the visit.
+It is important to keep returning to the question of what Bob wants to get out of his visit.

-Having patients share during a health care visit has important health benefits.
+Having patients share their goals during a health care visit has important health benefits.
 A 2003 review concluded the following:

 Greater expression of patient perspectives through active participation in the medical encounter favorably impacts a variety of outcomes, presumably through a better adherence to recommended treatment regimens.
 Such outcomes include faster symptom resolution and better biomedical parameters, such as lower blood pressure and glycohemoglobin levels (A1c’s).
 Physician solicitation of patient perspectives also has a positive impact on patient trust, satisfaction, and adherence.
 In addition, the ability of patients to share their perspective through narrative satisfies a basic human need for expression that may in itself have therapeutic value.